 We participated in two of the four Be Washington scenarios.
 In the Battle of Second Trenton, Washington faces a significant conflict with British General Cornwallis.
 In the Whiskey Rebellion, Washington faces a popular uprising against federally imposed taxes.

-While we had some knowledge of each issue, we didn’t know the historical outcome.
+While we had some knowledge of each issue, we didn't know the historical outcome.
 As the scenarios played out, we found ourselves switching opinion several times.
-We ultimately voted once for the outcome that Washington chose, and once for the “incorrect” choice.
+In the end, we voted once for the outcome that Washington chose, and once for the “incorrect” choice.

 The entire Be Washington experience gives visitors a deep appreciation for the difficult choices George Washington had to make.
-You’ll gain a deeper understanding of our country’s history, and of the challenges that leaders face as they confront new issues.
+You'll gain a better understanding of our country's history, and of challenges leaders face as they confront new issues.
 Be Washington is a very compelling and enjoyable way to learn.

 Tips for Enjoying the Be Washington Experience at Mount Vernon